mtumilowicz/java11-stream-completablefuture-dedicated-executor/README.md

 _Reference_: https://www.amazon.com/Modern-Java-Action-functional-programming/dp/1617293563

 # project description
-1. We could ask shop for a price of product (by id)
+1. We could ask shop for a price of a product
+(by its id)
     ```
     class Shop {
         Price getPrice(int id) {